 50 years ago this October several of my friends and I went in search of a haunted tombstone.

 It was October 1964 and we were juniors at Hobart College in Geneva, N.Y.
-The idea to look for the stone came to us after a couple of hours at the Twin Oaks, a local college watering hole.
+The idea to look for the stone came to us after a couple of hours at the Twin Oaks, a local college watering hole (where we had been consuming some “adult” beverages for a while).
 At this point it is not clear how we knew about the stone.
 But one of our group knew it and this is the legend of the stone as he told it:

 “A woman was dying, it was not clear from what, but as she lay on her death bed, she told her husband that if he remarried she would return to haunt him.
 Her face then appeared on her grave stone.
 The stone was replaced but each time the outline of the face returned.”